 6. Did Roosevelt more often speak softly or use the big stick?
 Was his approach to foreign policy aggressive or simply energetic?

 7. How did the Roosevelt Corollary distort the Monroe Doctrine?
 What were the consequences of the Roosevelt Corollary for American relations with Latin America?
-See boxed quote on page 628.
+(See boxed quote on page 628.)

 8. Was the United States essentially acting as a white, Western imperialist power, or did American democratic ideals substantially restrain the imperialist impulse?